Graphs whose vertices of degree at least 2 lie in a triangle: Introduction

-In this article, we show that deciding if a neighborhood-star-free graph contains an EED is an NP-Complete problem.
-In fact, we describe NP-Completeness proofs for several subclasses of neighborhood-star-free graphs.
-In addition, we give a polynomial-time algorithm to solve the EED problem for neighborhood-star-free which are cricket-free graphs, using a reduction motivated by that for claw-free graphs in \cite{CARDOSO2011521,LIN2014524}.
+In this article, we show that deciding if a connected NSF graph contains an EED is an NP-Complete problem.
+In fact, we describe NP-Completeness proofs for several subclasses of connected NSF graphs.

 We briefly describe some known results related to the present paper.

 There is a concept of bi-coloring associated to an EED set \cite{CARDOSO2011521} as follows.
 Given a graph $G=(V,E)$ and an EED $E' \subseteq E$ of $G$, vertices of $G$ can be classified into two color classes.